New iOS 11 supports HEVC (h.265) videos. Now it’s easier than ever to play HEVC videos on iPhone.

 Some streaming services already start to adopt new video coding standard.
 For the time being, Netflix is streaming UHD content encoded with HEVC.
 According to some predictions, once iTunes takes over 4K content, h.265 will be prevailing.
 Seems like we’re on the verge of a new breakthrough in media industry, huh?

 How to Put h.265 movies on iPhone?

-And now let’s get back to the part where we started – you still can’t transfer h.265 video to iPhone with iTunes.
+And now let’s get back to the part where we started – iTunes won’t let you put AVI or MKV HEVC videos on your iPhone.

-But you can convert it to AVC quite swimmingly using WALTR app.
+But you can bypass iTunes quite swimmingly using WALTR 2 app.
 And later on you will play it back from your default media player.
 In case you are not acquainted with the application, follow these 3 steps below:

 2. Plug in your iPhone or iPad to your computer.

 3. Drop your h.265 movie into the app.